winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

 ![flavor wheel](/img/<content-main-image>.jpeg)

-## Why?
+## Why
-Following benefits have made businesses realize the importance of log indexing and analysis.

-- **Assist post-event analysis and troubleshooting**

 Log files are incredibly useful in tracing a security breach or in troubleshooting an undesirable behavior in your system.
 With the use of logs, it’s easier to go back into that specific time frame where the problematic event occurred, discover connections with other events, and diagnose the cause of the issue.

-    For instance, in a security breach, you can find out what traffic was allowed through? what firewall rule allowed the intruder to get to the server? etc. In debugging a production issue, can trace user activity that caused the issue etc. This enables developers and system administrators to more easily diagnose and rectify issues.

-- **Improve security intelligence**

-    Monitoring and analyzing system events assist you to promptly identify and respond to data breaches and other security incidents.
-In addition, this assist your organization in complying with security regulations and audits (ISO/IEC 27001 etc.) as well.

-- **Assist performance tuning**

-    Log analysis provide better visibility into the health and performance of your application and infrastructure stack.
+In addition, log analysis provides better visibility into the health and performance of your application and infrastructure stack.
 With insights on application response times, memory issues, threading issues (deadlocks etc.) and resource usages (on CPU, disk etc.), you can identify performance bottlenecks and address them.

-- **Assist better decision making**

-    Performing analytics on the collected log data interprets your data, provide new information and predict your application user behavior.
-This assists in data-driven decision making.
+Furthermore, performing log analytics on the collected log data provide you with new information and can predict your application user behavior.
+This would assist you in data-driven decision making (deciding when to introduce a sales promotion based on user buying patterns etc.).

-    For example, customer log analysis could uncover that users are unlikely to make a purchase in the middle of the week.
-This could assist in deciding when to introduce a sales promotion.
 Also log analysis could provide you with feature usage analysis information, so that you could focus on mostly used features and improve your ROI.

+With all the aforementioned benefits, businesses are now diving into log indexing and analysis.

-## How?
+## How

 Log Indexing and Analysis process can be broken down into the following steps.